 Convinced pre-orders are right for you?
 Here are some tips on how to successfully manage one!

 Pre-orders can be the perfect promotion for your social media channels.
-Your pre-order campaign should create excitement around your item and get more eyeballs to your website, so consider running paid advertisements on Facebook, Instagram, Twitter, and other social media platforms to entice your target audience.
+Your online pre-order campaign should create excitement around your item and get more eyeballs to your website, so consider setting paid advertisements on Facebook, Instagram, Twitter, and other social media platforms to entice your target audience.

 While you're marketing your pre-order on social media, don't forget to inform your current customers by sending an email to your subscriber list!

-It's also very important to maintain communication with everyone as you're taking pre-orders.
-Since you don't have the item on-hand, you need to prepare for unforeseen situations such as production or shipping delays.
+It's also very important to maintain communication with everyone as you're taking pre-orders online.
+Since you don't have the item on hand, you need to prepare for unforeseen situations such as production or shipping delays.
 Anytime there is an update, be sure to communicate this via email and social media.

 - The number of items available for pre-order